Can cats and dogs be vegan?

 Got it!
 So, does that rule out an insect diet for dogs and cats?

 Over the past few years, you may have noticed adverts for insect-based pet food on the market.
-In fact, according to the findings of our 2022 PAW Report, less than one per cent of pet owners currently feed their dogs an insect-based diet.
 As the name suggests, this pet food contains insects, like the black soldier fly larvae, crickets or mealworms, as its main source of protein - instead of meat.

 The Verdict